Korshak1974/GRID-Landing-page/README.md

-# GRID-Landing-page
+# Landing-page
-Landing page with using onlyHTML-CSS
+Landing page with using only HTML-CSS